vittokevin/from-invisible-to-viral-digital-marketing-smes/README.md

 Spaghetti Head had quality food and a committed owner.
 What held the business back was simply that people did not know it existed.
 The literature confirms this pattern across SMEs: digital marketing expands social presence and reach, and without it, even strong products stay undiscovered.
 Ash's turnaround began the moment he gave people something to find.

 ### 2. Content works when it carries a real story
 The video that changed everything for Spaghetti Head was personal, specific, and emotionally honest.
 Davie framed it around a small business at risk, a founder experimenting in his kitchen, and a product worth travelling for.
-The literature identifies this as the engine of customer engagement: constant, reciprocal communication that builds trust and loyalty rather than just broadcasting offers.
+The literature identifies this as the "engine of customer engagemen"t: constant communication that builds trust and loyalty.

 ### 3. Digital value creation starts with observation
 The colored pasta idea came from watching what was already resonating on Instagram.
 That is digital value creation in practice, using consumer signals from digital platforms to shape product and content decisions.
 Ash adapted a trend to fit what he could actually deliver, which is exactly what resource-constrained SMEs need to do.